 It would seem the picture is the point.

 I have seen it with tourists as well.
 I live just up the street from the US Capitol and it is fascinating to watch the tourists go by on the buses.
-Many of them are so busy taking a picture of the Capitol (a picture they your get in a book, or find on the Internet), that I wonder if they ever see the Capitol with their own eyes.
+Many of them are so busy taking a picture of the Capitol (a picture they could get in a book, or find on the Internet), that I wonder if they ever see the Capitol with their own eyes.

 The picture is the point.